• Skip to primary navigation

 Whether it’s pen-and-paper, a planner, or a tool like Trello, try things until you find something that works.
 For me, organization means a whole bunch of things:

 • I use Google Calendar to keep track of appointments, work travel, personal travel, and even things like what days T is in a different office or at an event after work.
-I color-code: Eleanor & Sprout are yellow, my stuff is blue, travel is green.
+I color-code: E & Sprout are yellow, my stuff is blue, travel is green.
 That way I can take a really quick glance and see if it’s an appointment or just a note for myself.

 • I use Trello to keep track of my daily to do list.
 I have the app on my phone and I keep the desktop version open during the day when I’m working.
 It’s super easy to move tasks from day to day, so anything that isn’t done on Monday (but still needs to get done) gets shifted to Tuesday, and so on.